selfrefactor/rambda-scripts/src/populate-readme-data/assets/INTRO_END.md

 - Ramda's **clamp** work with strings, while Rambda's method work only with numbers.

+- Ramda's **indexOf/lastIndexOf** work with strings and lists, while Rambda's method work only with lists as iterable input.

 - Error handling, when wrong inputs are provided, may not be the same.
 This difference will be better documented once all brute force tests are completed.

 - Typescript definitions between `rambda` and `@types/ramda` may vary.